NORTH FULTON COUNTY, Ga. — Two people are in ICU after an explosion at a house in North Fulton County.

 Authorities say two of three people who were inside were treated on scene and then taken to Grady Memorial Hospital with second and third-degree burns.

-A GoFundMe page identified the victims as Win Reid, Brendan Morton and Pat Sammons.
+identified the victims as Win Reid, Brendan Morton and Pat Sammons.

 The page said Sammons and Morton are in intensive care with critical burns over half their bodies.
 It says Reid was on the opposite side of the house at the time of the explosion and suffered minimal injuries.